-12.1 NHB is a non-ring-fenced grant designed to incentivise housing growth.
+- 12.1 NHB is a non-ring-fenced grant designed to incentivise housing growth.
 A contribution of £2.75m from NHB across 2020/21 and 2021/22 is recommended towards balancing the budget in order for the proposed spending plans to be affordable.
-Officers are currently reviewing commitments against the capital programme for which NHB funding was previously assumed.
-Therefore if these costs are still to be incurred the Council might need to borrow, which will have an impact on future revenue costs.

-12.2 Due to the uncertainty around future NHB funding prudent assumptions have been included within the MTFP, with no grant assumed after 2020/21.
+As stated above, following the Provisional Settlement the NHB income forecast has been increased by £2.5m across 2021/22 and 2022/23.
+This provides greater confidence that current plans for the Growth Programme remain affordable, however this will need to be kept under review as it is a risk and if the funding position changes the Council might need to reduce spending plans or borrow to finance part of the Growth Programme, instead of using NHB, which will have an impact on future revenue costs. - 12.2 Future NHB funding assumptions have been included within the MTFP, with no grant assumed after 2020/21.
 The table below show the indicative grant income projection: